 - MacOS and Windows

 Despite the lower price, Pixelmator Pro still includes a wealth of different photo editing tools.
-It of course covers the basics like cropping, exposure adjustments, and color correction, but also includes several more advanced features.
+It, of course, covers the basics like cropping, exposure adjustments, and color correction, but also includes several more advanced features.
 Layers are included — and non-destructive — along with brush tools and retouching tools as well as compatibility with common file types like PSD, PNG, HEIF, and TIFF.

 While Pixelmator Pro isn’t a beginners-only simplified photo editor, Adobe Photoshop still wins out in a few areas when it comes to accomplishing more complex edits.
 Pixelmator Pro doesn’t support creating GIFs, and while you can manually merge HDR images, there’s no auto-align feature like there is in Photoshop.
 A few time-saving features such as actions are also missing, which, in Photoshop, let you record your workflow and apply it to future images.
-And as more of a photo editor than graphic design tool, Pixelmator doesn’t support a CMYK workspace.